Memory product

 Ambient Moment Studio

-This page turns the proven outdoor ambience pattern into three Banff-area content experiments: a Lake Louise shoreline calm, a Banff Avenue rain walk, and a Canmore quiet-field loop.
+This page turns the proven ambient-video pattern into three Banff-area content experiments: a Lake Louise rain window, a Banff Avenue rain walk, and a Canmore quiet-field loop.

 Direct answer

 The goal is to test whether a destination digital twin can create traffic by selling the feeling first, then routing visitors into practical planning, Photo Story, and partner-ready actions.
-The first video render was paused as a technical prototype; the next pilot must follow the outdoor reference audit before it is treated as a market test.
+The page now includes playable sample videos; the production user-upload, rendering, checkout, publishing, and storage service is not enabled yet.

 Three traffic experiments